CoopEval: Benchmarking Cooperation-Sustaining Mechanisms and LLM Agents in Social Dilemmas: A Unifying Theorem of Cooperation

-\begin{restatable}{thm}{unify} Let $G$ be a normal-form game, $\vs^*$ a Nash equilibrium of $G$ that is Pareto-dominated by another action profile $\va$, that is, $u_i(\va) > u_i(\vs^*)$ for all players $i \in \calN$.
-Then a payoff of $u(\va)$ can be achieved in subgame perfect equilibrium under the \MEDI{} and \CONTR{} mechanisms, as well as under \ITER{} and \REPUP{} for a sufficiently high continuation probability $\delta \in (0,1)$. \end{restatable}

-The power of this theorem lies in the fact that profile $\va$ does not need to be a rational outcome in the base game.
+For the above mechanisms, we establish the following. \begin{restatable}{thm}{unify} Let $G$ be a normal-form game, $\vs^*$ a Nash equilibrium of $G$ that is Pareto-dominated by another action profile $\va$, that is, $u_i(\va) > u_i(\vs^*)$ for all players $i \in \calN$.
+Then a payoff of $u(\va)$ can be achieved in subgame perfect equilibrium under the \MEDI{} and \CONTR{} mechanisms, as well as under \ITER{} and \REPUP{} for a sufficiently high continuation probability $\delta \in (0,1)$. \end{restatable} The power of this theorem lies in the fact that profile $\va$ does not need to be a rational outcome in the base game.
 Indeed, in our social dilemmas we can apply this result to the profile $\va$ where each player plays their cooperative action.
 Therefore, \Cref{thm:unify} formalizes how these mechanisms are able to overcome the cooperation dilemma.
 At the same time, we note that \Cref{thm:unify} does not \emph{exclude} the existence of other bad equilibria.
 In particular, the outcome in which everyone unconditionally defects throughout (and rejects the contract, if applicable) continues to be a subgame perfect equilibrium in the mechanism-modified social dilemmas.

-The proof ideas for each mechanism are known in the literature.
-We unify them by formulating them through grim trigger style strategies.
+The proof ideas for each mechanism are known in the literature (\cf{}, \emph{folk theorems}).
+We unify them via grim trigger style strategies.
 In such a profile, a particular outcome path is prescribed for play (say, ``everyone play according to $\va$'').
 If anyone deviates from this path, the trigger kicks in, and everyone will resort to playing the less desired profile $\vs^*$ (possibly forevermore).
 Our proofs for \MEDI{} and \CONTR{} now need to account for the novel component in which players propose and vote for a mediator / contract.
-We formalize the proof for each mechanism in \Cref{app:proof}, and also describe how we can obtain a statement analogous to \Cref{thm:unify} but for the Nash equilibrium notion (1) for the \REPUM{} mechanism, and (2) for the \ITER{} and \REPU{} mechanisms with a finite, but sufficiently large \emph{history depth} $k$.
-The latter refers to the variant we actually use in our experiments, in which we cut off the reported history, removing the action outcomes that occurred more than $k$ rounds ago.
+We formalize each proof in \Cref{app:proof}, and also describe how we can obtain a statement analogous to \Cref{thm:unify} but for the Nash equilibrium notion (1) for the \REPUM{} mechanism, and (2) for the \ITER{} and \REPU{} mechanisms with a finite, but sufficiently large \emph{history depth} $k$.
+The latter reflects the variant we actually use in our experiments, that is, we cut off the reported history at action outcomes that occurred more than $k$ rounds ago.